-The Yukon Government operates a transparent system, whereby all documentation submitted for approval by the mine is made publicly available on the Energy, Mines and Resources website.
+The Minto mine is subject to the rules set by the Yukon Government, which operates a transparent system, whereby all documentation submitted for approval by the mine is made publicly available on the Energy, Mines and Resources website.

-The SFN community of circa 680 are based in Pelly Crossing, 35 kilometres from the Minto mine, on the otherside of the Yukon River.
+The SFN community of circa 680 are based in Pelly Crossing, 35 kilometres from the Minto mine, on the other side of the Yukon River.
 SFN have been a self-government since 1997 and a valuable stakeholder in the Minto operations, both during exploration and production, which commenced in 2007.

 In 1997, Minto and the SFN signed a Co-operation Agreement which, among other things, granted the SFN a net smelter return royalty on all production from the Minto Mine.
 The Co-operation Agreement was amended 12 years later, in 2009.

-As the new owner of Minto, Pembridge Resources is committed to building and maintaining a strong, productive and respectful relationship with the SFN.
+Minto is committed to building and maintaining a strong, productive and respectful relationship with the SFN.
 This is to ensure that both the SFN and Pembridge Resources are able to continue sharing the benefits of the Minto Mine for many years to come, and that the operations are conducted to a high environmental standard.
 Minto engages in various initiatives with the local communities of the mine, most notably that of the Selkirk First Nation (SFN), based in nearby Pelly Crossing.